Pages

 This will give you an example interactive block, with directives and state handling set up.

-, using a staging site, or by uploading the plugin directly to your site running a plugin-eligible WordPress.com plan.
+You can then play around with this locally, using wp-env, using a staging site, or by uploading the plugin directly to your site running a plugin-eligible WordPress.com plan.

 If you want a seamless experience between your local dev setup and your WordPress.com site, try using it with our new GitHub Deployments feature!
 Developing custom blocks is the perfect use case for this new tool.